juliatan/burger-builder/README.md

 ## To do

 - Write tests
-- Practice Redux and React Router
+- Implement Redux
+- Complete README